ASlimeInAHoodie/autokali/README.md

 # autokali
-A list of scripts, macros, and other automation tools to speed up penetration testing
+A list of scripts, macros, and other automation tools to speed up penetration testing in Kali Linux